dreamcatcher-tech/network/Inbox/2025-03-14 2027 agent platform revenue model.md

 - pricing negotiator
 - SEO / AIO
 - marketplace - hunt down services
+- the debator - will argue any point, endlessly, ranking the best responses, and optionally accepting configurable degrees of decorum
+- the auditor - go thru financial records and confirm if things match
+- the fact checker - check any facts and provide a probability assessment of occurance
+- the actuary - how likely is a certain scenario to happen

 Show the agent arena, where different agents fight for top place.
 Trial an agent on your data.